chenxiaolong/RSAF/README.md

 3. That's it!
 The configured remotes are now available via the Storage Access Framework.

-On some devices, Android may kill RSAF while it is running in the background and streaming data to another app (for example, when playing a large video file). https://dontkillmyapp.com/ has instructions for how to disable battery optimization features for various OEMs.

 ## Permissions

 The only permission RSAF requires is the `INTERNET` permission.
 It is used only to allow rclone to access the configured remotes.
 RSAF does not and will never have ads or telemetry.

+Allowing notifications and disabling battery optimizations are optional, but strongly recommended.
+These are needed to allow RSAF to reliably run in the background after a client app closes a file, which is when file uploads actually begin.

 On Android 11+, RSAF can optionally request the `MANAGE_EXTERNAL_STORAGE` (All files) permission.
 This allows rclone to access files in `/sdcard`, which may be useful for wrapper remotes.
 For example, this allows using a `crypt` remote to transparently encrypt and decrypt files in a local directory.